micmejia/bible-dump/NKJV/2 Corinthians/2 Cor 2.md

 And I wrote this very thing to you, lest, when I came, I should have sorrow over those from whom I ought to have joy, having confidence in you all that my joy is _the joy_ of you all.

 ###### 4
-For out of much [^a]affliction and anguish of heart I wrote to you, with many tears, not that you should be grieved, but that you might know the love which I have so abundantly for you.
+For out of much affliction and anguish of heart I wrote to you, with many tears, not that you should be grieved, but that you might know the love which I have so abundantly for you.

 ###### 5
 But if anyone has caused grief, he has not grieved me, but all of you to some extent--not to be too severe.